 When the post became a national park, the restoration of Crissy Field - led by the

-and visitors alike run, stroll, and cycle along the Bay Trail to the iconic
+and visitors alike run, stroll, and cycle along the Bay Trail to the iconic Golden Gate

-rock climbing gym to a
+from a rock climbing gym to

-Military Intelligence Service Historic Learning Center.
+Intelligence Service Historic Learning Center.

 Crissy Field's 100 acres are bookended by two stunning picnic destinations, West

 "front door," a threshold you will want to cross time and again.
 Parking is limited, but

-don't worry – the area is well served by the

-PresidiGo Shuttle and is best enjoyed on your
+don't worry – the area is well served by the Presidio GO Shuttle and is best enjoyed on your